ewels/nf-test-multiqc/README.md

 # nf-test-multiqc

-Minimal pipeline to test just MultiQC in platform
+Minimal pipeline to test just MultiQC in Seqera Platform.

+Downloads exmaple data from multiqc.info and runs MultiQC on it.